 Align your AppSec practices with your development practices: Do you have a large or distributed development team?
 Are you drowning in revision control branches?
 You can integrate your VSTS workflows with the Veracode Developer Sandbox, which supports multiple development branches, feature teams and other parallel development practices.
 Veracode’s focus on making security DevOps-friendly is one reason why our customers fixed 70 percent of the 10 million vulnerabilities they found in 2015.

-The CA Veracode Visual Studio Extension is part of the CA Veracode ecosystem of integrations that helps you connect CA Veracode with your software development process, including a Visual Studio Team Services and Team Foundation Services extension and integrations for other build servers, IDEs and defect tracking solutions.
-For more information about CA Veracode's integrations and APIs, see Integrate Application Security Into Your SDLC.
+The Veracode Visual Studio Extension is part of the Veracode ecosystem of integrations that helps you connect Veracode with your software development process, including a Visual Studio Team Services and Team Foundation Services extension and integrations for other build servers, IDEs and defect tracking solutions.
+For more information about Veracode's integrations and APIs, see Integrate Application Security Into Your SDLC.